raspberrypilearning/amazing-image-identifier/en/step_5.md

 --- collapse ---
 ---
-title: Getting an image from users
+title: Get an image from users
 ---
-To classify an image, your app will need to have the path to an image file.
-Guizero gives you an easy to use built-in file picker, which works like this.
+To classify an image, your app needs to have the path to an image file.
+In guizero there is a built-in file picker.

 ```python
 from guizero import App